McMahonLab/blast2ani/Readme.md

 Concatenated all the within SAG bbh results for LD12 (PTXW.len150-vs-LD12\_norrna\_short.blast.len200.bbh) and acI (PTXW.len150-vs-acI\_norrna.fna\_short.blast.len200.bbh) into one file for each group.

-Ran the following commands on them, -kb stand for keep all best, so it will count a read twice if the bit score is the same for 2 hits (since we can't tell which one it belongs to)
+Ran the following commands on them.
+Added the '-kb' flag to keep **all best hits between SAGs**, so the read will be counted twice if the bit score is the same for 2 hits **from different SAGs** (since the read hits both SAGs equally well).
 ```
 ./blast\_besthit.py -bin LD12/PTXW.len150-vs-LD12\_norrna\_short.blast.len200.bbh -kb
 ./blast\_besthit.py -bin acI/PTXW.len150-vs-acI\_norrna.fna_short.blast.len200.bbh -kb